 In the heart of Boston, recognized as the education capital of the world, Boston University serves as the highest standard for research, academic excellence, and dauntless passion to pursue knowledge without limits.
 With guidance from academic scholars and researchers serving as faculty across 10 undergraduate schools and colleges, students can choose from more than 300 programs to create their own journey and path to success.
 And, in the process, find their people, their community, and their sense of belonging.

 Grounded in a rigorous academic experience, Boston University is a member of the prestigious Association of American Universities (AAU), placing it among the top research universities in the world.
-From biomedical engineering, occupational therapy, journalism, theatre, international relations, and business to name a few, Boston University offers a plethora of programs that help students discover new horizons.
+From biomedical engineering, computer science, journalism, theatre, international relations, and business to name a few, Boston University offers a plethora of programs that help students discover new horizons.
 If students have a passion, Boston University likely has a program to help them hone their passion into a career.

 Boston University’s residential campus is centrally-located in the city of Boston, giving students access to an urban campus where they can get a truly multi-faceted college experience.
 One that not only prepares them for a successful career, but also opens doors to opportunities from the day they become Terriers.
 Students can also engage and study in BU’s brand new 100% fossil fuel building named the Center for Computing & Data Sciences, a space dedicated to collaboration and collective innovation across all our schools and colleges.
 Combined with access to over 70 study abroad programs, unlimited internships, and real-world experience, Boston University graduates are geared to become change-makers and to find success the way they define it.